 Northern shrimp are an important part of marine food chains.
 They prey on plankton (tiny floating plants and animals) and bottom-dwelling invertebrates and are eaten by many important fish species such as cod, redfish, and silver and white hake.
 Maintaining a healthy northern shrimp population contributes to a balanced Gulf of Maine ecosystem.

-Northern shrimp is a relatively short-lived species – their population size can fluctuate dramatically year-to-year.
+Northern shrimp are a relatively short-lived species – their population size can fluctuate dramatically from year-to-year.
 For this reason, scientists assess their population status every year.
-Abundance of northern shrimp is monitored in the Northeast Fishery Science Center autumn bottom trawl survey and the Atlantic States Marine Fisheries Commission’s summer shrimp survey.
+Abundance of northern shrimp is monitored in the Northeast Fisheries Science Center’s autumn bottom trawl survey and the Atlantic States Marine Fisheries Commission’s summer shrimp survey.
 The Northern Shrimp Technical Committee provides annual stock assessments and related information to fishery managers.
 After thorough consideration of the stock assessment, input from the Northern Shrimp Advisory Panel, and comments from others knowledgeable about the shrimping industry, managers determine management measures (season length, allowable catch, etc.) for the upcoming fishing season.

-The latest assessment (2011) indicates that abundance has declined steadily since 2006 and is estimated at 6,500 metric tons, below the overfished threshold of 9,000 metric tons.
-Scientists note a high degree of uncertainty surrounding these estimates.
-They also note that recent sea surface and bottom temperatures in the western Gulf of Maine have been unusually high, which may indicate an increasingly inhospitable environment for northern shrimp.
+The latest assessment (2013) indicated that northern shrimp remain overfished and subject to overfishing.
+The current fishable biomass is the lowest on record.
+Scientists note that recent sea surface and bottom temperatures in the western Gulf of Maine have been unusually high, which may indicate an increasingly inhospitable environment for northern shrimp.

 Harvesting Northern Shrimp

-The Gulf of Maine fishery targets female northern shrimp.
+The Gulf of Maine fishery, which targets female northern shrimp, has been closed since 2014 due to a very low fishable biomass.
 The northern shrimp fishery is seasonal in nature, peaking in late winter when egg-bearing females move into inshore waters.
 Fishery managers generally start the fishing season after most females have spawned and close the fishery in the spring.